Environmental protection

 Policy and planning

-Our strategy 2020–2030 provides an overview for delivering our vision: Creating a better life with world-class water services.
-It includes our direction for creating thriving, liveable and sustainable cities.
-It also outlines how we will continue to deliver world-class products and services, and be champions for the environment, public health and resilience.
+Our strategy 2025–2035 provides an overview for delivering our vision: Creating a better life with world-class water services.
+It includes our strategic outcome of environmental protection.
+This outlines how we will continue to ensure we protect our waterways and environment now and for the future.
+Learn more about our commitment to the environment from our Environmental policy.

 Management system